ESPN: Background and launch

 ESPN launched on September 7, 1979, beginning with the first telecast of what would become the channel's flagship program, SportsCenter.
-Taped in front of a small live audience inside the Bristol studios, it was broadcast to 1.4 million cable subscribers throughout the United States.
-One month after launch, Chris Berman joined the network; he would continue to be an on-air fixture for decades.
+Taped in front of a small live audience inside the Bristol studios, it was broadcast to 1.4 million cable subscribers throughout the U.S. One month after launch, Chris Berman joined the network; he would continue to be an on-air fixture for decades.

+In April 2026, ESPN premiered a documentary, Sports Heaven: The Birth of ESPN, about the network's founding.
+The documentary tells the story of how Bill and Scott Rasmussen launched the network.

 1980s to 2000s

-ESPN's next big step forward came when the channel acquired the rights to broadcast coverage of the early rounds of the NCAA Division I men's basketball tournament.
-It first aired its games in March 1980, helping bring attention to what is today known as "March Madness".
-The channel's tournament coverage also launched the broadcasting career of Dick Vitale, who at the time he joined ESPN had just been fired as head coach of the Detroit Pistons.
+ESPN's next big step came when the channel acquired the rights to broadcast coverage of the early rounds of the NCAA Division I men's basketball tournament.
+It first aired its games in March 1980, helping bring attention to what is now known as "March Madness".
+The channel's tournament coverage also launched the broadcasting career of Dick Vitale, who, at the time he joined ESPN, had just been fired as head coach of the Detroit Pistons.

-In April of that year ESPN began televising the NFL draft, bringing it also to a mass audience and over time creating a television "event".
-That same month the network began broadcasting Top Rank Boxing on ESPN, marking the beginning of its involvement with televised professional boxing.
-The show lasted 16 years, and ESPN has since shown boxing live intermittently with other shows including ESPN Friday Night Fights and others.
+In April of that year, ESPN began televising the NFL draft, bringing it to a mass audience and, over time, creating a television "event".
+That same month, the network began broadcasting Top Rank Boxing, marking the beginning of its involvement with televised professional boxing.
+The show lasted 16 years, and ESPN has since shown boxing live intermittently with other shows, including Friday Night Fights and others.
 For a period during the 1980s, the network had boxing tournaments, crowning champions in different boxing weight divisions as "ESPN champions".

-The next major stepping stone for ESPN came throughout a couple of months in 1984.
+The next major stepping stone for ESPN came over a couple of months in 1984.
 During this period, the American Broadcasting Company (ABC) purchased 100% of ESPN from the Rasmussens and Getty Oil.
 Under Getty ownership, the channel was unable to compete for the television rights to major sports events contracts as its majority corporate parent would not provide the funding, leading ESPN to lose out for broadcast deals with the National Hockey League (to USA Network) and NCAA Division I college football (to TBS).
-For years, the NFL, NBA, and Major League Baseball refused to consider cable as a means of broadcasting some of their games.
-However, with the backing of ABC, ESPN's ability to compete for major sports contracts greatly increased, and gave it credibility within the sports broadcasting industry.
+For years, the National Football League (NFL), National Basketball Association (NBA), and Major League Baseball (MLB) refused to consider cable as a means of broadcasting some of their games.
+However, with the backing of ABC, ESPN's ability to compete for major sports contracts increased, and gave it credibility within the sports broadcasting industry.